kimmanis/LaunchPage/README.md

 ## Deploying to Heroku
 This code uses SQLite for development but PostgreSQL for production.
 This is because Heroku only supports PostgreSQL but it's a pain to set up locally.
 You need to have Heroku installed and set up already for all this goodness to work.
 Those instructions can be found at https://devcenter.heroku.com/articles/quickstart.

-To create a new heroku site:
+To create a new heroku site: <code>heroku apps:create exampleName</code>
-    heroku apps:create exampleName

-Then deploy to heroku (ensure changes already committed)
+Then deploy to heroku (ensure changes already committed): <code>git push heroku master</code>
-    git push heroku master

-Then set up the database:
+Then set up the database: <code>heroku run rake db:migrate</code>
-    heroku run rake db:migrate

-If the CSS isn't showing up correctly, you may want to precompile assets and push everything again
+If the CSS isn't showing up correctly, you may want to precompile assets and push everything again: <code>rake assets:precompile</code>
-    rake assets:precompile

 For more info on deploying to heroku: https://devcenter.heroku.com/articles/rails3